Richard-D-Todd/Groceries-Analysis/README.md

 This is my first python project.
 The aim is use the email receipts for my online grocery shops and analyse my spending.
 This project will also give me experience in:
 * Using Jupyter Notebooks to clean and analyse data.
 * Loading data into a database and then querying the data.
+* Creating a dashboard in Python using Dash and Plotly.
 * Writing scripts in Python to automate the processing of the email files, before exporting to CSV files and to a PostgreSQL database.
+* Connecting to the Outlook application.

 ## Software used:
 1. Jupyter Notebooks